-A letter (not in my collection) from HRH to Mr. Barrett Smith about SHE, the serialization of which in THE GRAPHIC was nearly at an end, and which had been published in New York 5 days earlier, and which would be published in London in 3 days.
+A letter dated December 29, 1886 (not in my collection) from HRH to Mr. Barrett Smith about SHE, the serialization of which in THE GRAPHIC was nearly at an end, and which had been published in New York 5 days earlier, and which would be published in London in 3 days.

-After Haggard finished writing 𝑲𝒊𝒏𝒈 𝑺𝒐𝒍𝒐𝒎𝒐𝒏'𝒔 𝑴𝒊𝒏𝒆𝒔, 𝑨𝒍𝒍𝒂𝒏 𝑸𝒖𝒂𝒕𝒆𝒓𝒎𝒂𝒊𝒏, 𝑱𝒆𝒔𝒔, and 𝙎𝙝𝙚 (all between January 1885 and March 18, 1886), in January 1887 he "went to Egypt seeking knowledge and a holiday."
-He wanted to "write a romance on the subject of 'Cleopatra.' " (quoted from Volume 1 of his 𝑫𝒂𝒚𝒔 𝒐𝒇 𝑴𝒚 𝑳𝒊𝒇𝒆).
-Below is the text of the letter, and below that are images of the actual letter.
+After Haggard finished writing KING SOLOMON'S MINES, ALLAN QUATERMAIN, JESS, and SHE (all between January 1885 and March 18, 1886), in January 1887 he "went to Egypt seeking knowledge and a holiday."
+He wanted to "write a romance on the subject of 'Cleopatra.' " (quoted from Volume 1 of his THE DAYS OF MY LIFE).

 The stationery of the letter above was provided by Cook's Nile Steamboat Service.
 Additionally, HRH wrote at the top of the stationery that he was staying at the Shepheard's Hotel in Cairo.